rdowd003/capstone1/README.md

 marks.
 All scores in between were interpolated based on previously collected data and clinical trials.

+D) Biological data can often be incredibly unpredictable for a number of reasons.

 ## Future Work:
 First and foremost, future work would include the further development of this model, taking both interactions and the possibility of non-linearity into